Financial statements for online casinos (with examples), part 1

 A balance sheet assesses your casino business’s overall financial situation by summing up your assets, liabilities, and equity on a given day.
 An income statement charts overall revenue and expenses over a period of time, while a cash flow statement details every time liquid cash moves into or out of your business during a set time period.

-Typically produced on a monthly or quarterly basis, balance sheets display a company’s financial position at one point in time.
-Also commonly referred to as a statement of financial position, balance sheets are essential for assessing a company’s financial health, both for the company’s executives and any potential investors.
+Balance sheets, also commonly referred to as a statement of financial position, are essential for assessing a company’s financial health, both for the company’s executives and any potential investors, and are typically produced on a monthly or quarterly basis.

-At heart, balance sheets are based on a simple equation:
+At heart, casino balance sheets are based on a simple equation:

 Assets = liabilities + equity